 So, to sum it up, should I try remanufactured cartridges?

 As you can see, it all boils down to the kind of printing you’re doing and the printer model you’re using.
 If you’re only printing occasionally and have no trouble finding official cartridges, there’s no reason or need to experiment with manufactured ink.

 But, if you’re dishing out thousands of papers or are using an older model and don’t wish to upgrade your printer, remanufactured cartridges are definitely worth a shot.
 They can help you save a pretty penny in some cases, be it on ink or from not having to get a new printer because HP or Epson is no longer supplying old cartridges.
 Remember, though: if you’re going to go the remanufactured route, always know who you’re buying the cartridges from, as there is a world of difference in terms of quality.
 If you don’t do your research, you probably won’t be satisfied.

 While all PrinterHeadlines contributors are printer specialists with many years of experience in the tech industry, we will sometimes refer to other articles and websites.
 This gives our users a chance to both verify the information they’re getting and gives them a chance to explore additional venues of knowledge.

 Bazmarov, Anya in “What Is Remanufactured Ink and Should You Buy It?” on PrinterHeadlines.com, Published 14/08/2019, Last Accessed 17/08/2021, https://printerheadlines.com/what-is-remanufactured-ink/

 Common search queries about this issue include:

-To keep PrinterHeadlines running and in a state of constant expansion, we use Google Adsense and affiliate partnerships in order to generate revenue.
+To keep PrinterHeadlines running and in a state of constant expansion, we use Google Adsense and various affiliate partnerships in order to generate revenue, including Amazon.
 The money we earn from advertisements and affiliate commissions is used to support our site, allowing us to continue creating relevant and useful content for our visitors on a daily basis.